Smita Singh

-Smita Singh (born 16 December 1980) is an Indian actress who appears in the television show Bhagyavidhaata and is known for her portrayal of leading vamp character Punpunwali.
-She has also acted in the TV serial Kkusum and in Zee TV's Hitler Didi for which she was nominated for best actor in a comedy role by Indian Telly Awards.
+Smita Singh (born 16 December 1980) is an Indian actress who appeared in the television show Bhagyavidhaata and is known for her portrayal of the leading vamp character Punpunwali.
+She has also acted in the TV serial Kkusum and in Zee TV's Hitler Didi, for which she was nominated for Best Actor in a Comedy Role by the Indian Telly Awards.
 In 2016, she played the negative role of Kosi Devi in Colors TV's popular show Thapki Pyar Ki.

 Personal life

-Smita Singh was born on 16 December 1980, in Lucknow, to Dr Pratap Singh an anesthetist and Veena Singh a home maker.
-She has a younger sister Smriti Singh.
-She went to Cathedral school Lucknow, then to I. T. College Lucknow and did her graduation from Lucknow University.
+Smita Singh was born on 16 December 1980, in Lucknow, to Dr Pratap Singh, an anesthetist, and Veena Singh, a homemaker.
+She has a younger sister, Smriti Singh.
+She went to Cathedral school Lucknow, then I.T.
+College Lucknow and did her graduation from Lucknow University.

-From a very young age she started working in plays and worked for television as a child actor in Lucknow.
-In 2001 she moved to Mumbai.
+From a very young age, she started working in plays and worked for television as a child actor in Lucknow.
+In 2001, she moved to Mumbai.